Building and Maintaining Your First Professional Resume

 Click here to see a post on navigating behavioral interview questions.

-How a Tech Executive Negotiates for Salary
+How to Negotiate for Salary

 There are a few key steps that you can take to negotiate for a salary as a tech executive, or up and coming tech exec.
 The first is to do your research and know your worth.
 This means understanding the market rate for similar roles in your industry, taking into account factors such as experience, skills, and location.

-Once you know your value in the job market, prepare for negotiation.
 Understand your skills, experience, and achievements that benefit the company.
 Know your ideal salary range considering living costs, benefits, and growth opportunities.
 Be ready to confidently communicate your value and negotiate your salary.
 Approach negotiations with confidence, clearly express your expectations, and advocate for yourself.
 Stay positive, open to compromise in the give-and-take process.

 When negotiating for a tech executive salary, understand the company’s needs.
 Highlight your skills that align with their priorities.
 Be prepared for obstacles like budget constraints or objections.
 Networking with industry peers can provide valuable insights.
 Having a mentor experienced in executive salary negotiations can offer guidance.